 Directions

-Place chicken, taco seasoning, and salsa in the crockpot.
+Place chicken, seasoning, and salsa in the crockpot.
 Cook on low for 6 hours.
-Shred chicken and serve in tortillas.
+Shred chicken, then serve in tortillas.

 Advice

-For dietary restrictions, use corn tortillas or lettuce wraps instead.
+For a gluten-free option, use corn tortillas or lettuce wraps.

 3. Quinoa and Black Bean Chili